AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 - GAME-14383 FBX Import: Ignore meshes without polygons
 - GAME-14434 Folder rename errors when files have no extension
 - GAME-14413 APEX: Cloth assets not visible in thumbnails
-- GAME-7714 Flow: missing or disappearing colon between the pin/slot/parameter name/label and its value (and their colours should be different)
+- GAME-7714 Flow: missing or disappearing colon between the pin/slot/parameter name/label and its value (and their colors should be different)
 - GAME-10811 Unhandled JavaScript exception in Level Flow Editor when opening level flow during compilation
 - GAME-10768 Project Manager: Search filter does not get cleared properly on creating or adding a new project
 - GAME-10616 Script Editor: the toolbar horizontal scrollbar disappears when the file tab scrollbar appears